RoryPTB/wis2-downloader-backend/README.md

 # wis2-downloader-backend

-## How to create a frozen executable
+## How to create a frozen executable for Windows

 Install dependencies